Digital Signal Processing ENG5027

 - Level: Level 5 (SCQF level 11)

 - Typically Offered: Semester 1

 - Available to Visiting Students: Yes

-This course introduces the basic concepts and techniques of digital signal processing (DSP) and demonstrates some interesting and useful practical applications of DSP.
+This course introduces the concepts and techniques of digital signal processing (DSP) and demonstrates some interesting and useful practical applications of DSP.
 It also provides practical experience in using Python in analysis and design of DSP systems and algorithms.

-Four lectures per week.
+Two lectures per week.
 Plus supporting Tutorials and Laboratory sessions.

 70% Written Exam